Coronavirus: FG seeks NASS approval for N500bn intervention fund

 “I think coming to us for those loans is critical because we are in an emergency and time is of the essence.
 So, we must work as expeditiously as possible to ensure that we place the request before the National Assembly.

-“I think the time has come for us to redefine the implementation of the Social Intervention Programme, probably going out to communities to give them N20,000 per person might not be the best way to go.
-It is still an effort, but I think we need a better approach that will be more efficient.”
+“I think the time has come for us to redefine the implementation of the Social Intervention Programme, probably going out to communities to give them N20,000 per person might not be the best w